pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 * All of your search functions need to return a list of actions that will lead the agent from the start to the goal.
 These actions all have to be legal moves (valid directions, no moving through walls).
 * Make sure to use the `Stack`, `Queue`, `PriorityQueue`, or the `heaps` (as mentioned in Task 3, Useful Python code) data structures provided to you in `py/util.py`!
 These data structure implementations have particular properties which are required for compatibility with the autograder.
 Note that, you can use `PriorityQueue` or `heaps` to implement `Stack` and `Queue`.
 * Get familiar with the methods in the `SearchProblem` class in `py/search.py`!
 You'll need to use these methods as part of your search implementations.
-* Remember that lists in Python are passed by reference; if you're seeing actions show up in a list that shouldn't be there, make sure you're copying your actions to a new list every time!
+* Remember that lists in Python are passed by reference; if you're seeing that actions show up in a list that shouldn't be there, make sure you're copying your actions to a new list every time!
 * The autograder is not the final word!
 It is very possible to correctly implement these algorithms, but have the autograder consider it wrong because you didn't use the right data structures or methods.
 Final grades will be assigned by examining your implementation, not just using the autograder output.

-####  Files you'll edit and submit :
+####  Files you'll edit and submit:
 * `py/search.py`: Where your search algorithms will reside.

 #### Files you'll want to take a look at: